unoplatform/uno/doc/articles/contributing/guidelines/creating-tests.md

 Good test coverage is essential to maintaining Uno stable and free of regressions.
 Appropriate tests are generally a requirement for bugfix and new feature PRs.

-Testing UI is notoriously tricky, and there is no 'one size fits all' strategy.
-Accordingly Uno has several different types of tests, which can be confusing to new contributors.
+There's no 'one size fits all' strategy to testing UI.
+Simple in-process unit tests have the traditional advantages of speed and simplicity, but more complex out-of-process testing harnesses are necessary for simulating user interaction and verifying actual screen input.
+Consequently Uno internally incorporates several different types of tests.
 These different test strategies complement each other and work together to provide the widest possible coverage.

-This guide offers an overview of the various types of tests used within Uno, and explains how to decide which one is appropriate for testing a given behavior.
+This guide offers an overview of the various types of tests used within Uno, and shows you how to decide which one is appropriate for testing a given behavior.

+The 'TLDR' rule of thumb for adding tests is:

+ * if you're testing platform-independent functionality, like the dependency property system, [use Uno.UI.Tests](../../uno-development/creating-mocked-tests.md);
+ * if you're testing platform-dependent functionality that can be verified programmatically in-process, like checking that a control is measured and arranged properly, [use Uno.UI.RuntimeTests](../../uno-development/creating-runtime-tests.md);
+ * if your test needs to simulate user interaction or check that the final screen output is correct, [use SamplesApp.UITests](../../uno-development/creating-ui-tests.md).

 ## Types of tests